 You need to be able to add in a custom field.
 This wasn’t a default on our WordPress site.
 It wasn’t until we found this wonderful additional article on WP Beginnner under Option 3 using the Code Embed plug-in that we got the link up and running.

-It was only today that we set the link up to the Three-Brains site and we can say the shop is now officially live and ready to sell.
+It was only today we set the link up to the Three-Brains site and we can say the shop is now officially live and ready to sell.

 However, we’ve still much to do to actually start selling.
 Next week for example, we’ll be working on the advertising message for the shop.